 A steam shower, for example, loosens the muscles, opens the pores and relaxes the mind, providing maximum effect for a relatively minor investment.
 The steam unit itself is small and can be located in a closet or vanity without compromising much storage space.
 About the only other requirement is a shower door, as opposed to a curtain, so the steam can be contained more effectively.

 Scald-free showers have become a reality now that pressure-balanced shower valves have been designed to compensate for changes in water pressure and temperature.
 The installer or homeowner simply sets a stop-a ring or adjustment screw-at the maximum desired temperature, usually about 110 degrees.

-Showers today come in a variety of sizes and shapes: square, rectangular, corner, neo-angle, circular and even freeform, any of which can be custom-sized to fit the most irregular of bathrooms.
-A variety of accessories – a shower seat, his and hers toiletry shelves, multiple shower heads with sprays aimed at all the right places, and grab bars can all be added to your personal space.
+Showers today come in a variety of sizes and shapes: square, rectangular, corner, neo-angle, circular and even free form, any of which can be custom-sized to fit the most irregular of bathrooms.
+A variety of accessories such as: a shower seat, his and hers toiletry shelves, multiple shower heads with sprays aimed at all the right places, and grab bars can all be added to your personal space.

 Installation of grab bars is an especially good idea, adding to safety for young and old, the healthy, the handicapped and the in-between (which might include weekend tennis players, bikers or gardeners with strained elbows, knees or backs).

 Grab bars can be located vertically, horizontally or on a 45 degree angle, but should always be mounted securely.
 Improperly mounted, they will eventually pull away from the wall with the weight of use.
 Grab bars are not meant to be an afterthought, and should be carefully planned and located, then installed by a competent crafts person.